 EngageMedia’s Papuan Voices project is a combination of empowerment and production.
 We collaborate with church groups in Jayapura and Merauke to teach Papuan activists new video production and distribution skills so that they have the means to tell their own stories to the world.

 Importantly, the stories we tell are not only framed around West Papua’s political struggle for independence.
 Why is this important?
 Because when a Papuan man punches an Indonesian soldier because the soldier has assaulted his sister, more often than not that man will be branded a “separatist” by the press and Indonesian authorities.
-The soldier will walk free while the Papuan will be charged with serious offences against the state.
+The soldier will walk free while the Papuan will be charged with serious offenses against the state.

 These kinds of injustices occur daily in Papua and a lack of understanding about the issues affecting Indonesia’s poorest citizens works to entrench the problem.